Russ-Holloway/CoPA-Analytics/POLICE_FORCE_PRESENTATION_OUTLINE.md

 ### Slide 4: Dashboard Demo
 **See Your Data Come to Life**

-[Screenshot of CoPPA Analytics Dashboard]
+[Screenshot of College of Policing - Policing Assistant Analytics Dashboard]

 📊 **Key Metrics Displayed**:
 - Total citizen interactions